Skip to content

 What is Error 15240?

-A QuickBooks payroll update error.
-QuickBooks can’t download or install payroll tax table updates from Intuit’s servers.
-Blocks payroll tax compliance — outdated rates produce incorrect withholding.
+A QuickBooks payroll update error: QuickBooks can’t download or install payroll tax-table updates from Intuit’s servers.
+It blocks payroll tax compliance — outdated rates produce incorrect withholding.
 Part of the 15000-series family (15215, 15243, 15276 share root causes).

 What causes it?